 Thanks to Lucas Pope for his games and the visual inspiration.

-Thanks to Christoph Peter for his excellent article on blue noise generation.
+Thanks to Christoph Peters for his excellent article on blue noise generation.